FastQC Tutorial: Quality Control for FASTQ Files

 Installation

-It's also possible to download it via command line as shown below (adjust the version as needed).
+You can also download it directly from the command line as shown below (adjust the version number as needed).

-If the following message is displayed, the setup was successful.
-It is recommended to add FastQC to your system's PATH.
+If you see the following output, the installation was successful.
+It is recommended to add FastQC to your system's PATH for easier access.

-If an HTML file and a ZIP file are created in the results folder, the process was successful.
+If an HTML file and a ZIP file appear in the results folder, the quality check completed successfully.

 Basic Statistics